- Specific admission requirements needed to apply to program

 - Courses must be taken in order listed.

 - Many courses have prerequisites requirements that must be fulfilled to be eligible to enroll in the course.
 Take your reading writing and math placement tests as soon as possible to see where you place.
+Students who have successfully completed specific college courses with a grade of C or higher may be waived from the assessments.

 Milestone courses are the most important for success in the program, should be taken in the sequence shown, and may require certain grades or other outcomes for your continued progress toward graduation.
 They may also cover most, or all the six core skills required for graduation.